dheeraj1856/Depth-Estimation-Monocular-Camera/README.md

 |:--------------:|:---------:|
 | ![Original Image](image1.jpg) | ![Depth Map](output_depth_map_rgb.png) |

-The file test2_camera_video_analysis.py estimating the real time depth on video-feed through camera, which can be integrated with any monecular camera to estimate the real-time depth estimation.
+The file test2_camera_video_analysis.py estimates the real time depth on video-feed through camera, which can be integrated with any monecular camera to estimate the real-time depth estimation.

 ## Acknowledgement
 [Depth Anything V2](https://arxiv.org/abs/2406.09414)